Category Archives: Peter Boyle

 The Boston landscape is plentiful and a treat for fans of locale shoots and 1970s qualities.

-A superior film based against the many similar films to be created during the decade, there is a moroseness that encompasses the experience.
-I felt sorry for the main character and The Friends of Eddie Coyle lacks a clear good guy versus bad guy standard.
+A superior film, despite the many similar films created during the decade, there is a moroseness that encompasses the experience.
+I felt sorry for the main character, and The Friends of Eddie Coyle lacks a clear good-guy-versus-bad-guy standard.
 This helps the film.

-What I’m trying to say is that those crime thriller fans desiring a clear hero or standard characterization might be unsatisfied or miss the point, though the bank robbery scenes alone are worth the price of a ticket.
+What I’m trying to say is that those crime-thriller fans who desire a clear hero or standard characterization might be unsatisfied or miss the point, though the bank-robbery scenes alone are worth the price of a ticket.

 Think Ma Rainey in Ma Rainey’s Black Bottom (2020).